 The Veterans Administration administers programs for veterans and service people seeking assistance for education or training.
 Veterans and service people who initially entered the military on or after January 1, 1977 may receive educational assistance under a contributory plan.
 A deferred payment plan is available for veterans enrolling full time.
 Additional information regarding veterans' benefits as well as college applications may be obtained through the Roger Williams University Veterans Affairs Office.

-For the 2013-2014 academic year, RWU will be expanding its Yellow Ribbon Program opportunities to offer a total of 15 spots in the program at any one time, and spots will no longer be tied to an individual school or college of the institution.
-Since the institution is required to approve spots to qualified applicants on a first-come, first-served basis, when all spots are being utilized, a spot will not be available until one of the students using a spot has graduated or left the university.
-Below you can find the application to the Yellow Ribbon Program:
+RWU is a participant in the Yellow Ribbon Program and currently offers a total of 15 spots in the program at any one time; spots are not tied to an individual major, school or college of the institution.
+The institution is required to approve spots to qualified applicants on a first-come, first-served basis.
+When all spots are being utilized, a spot will not be available until one of the students using a spot has graduated or left the institution.

 For questions on the Yellow Ribbon Program, please contact Jamie Grenon at email@example.com or (401) 254-4847